TeamNexile/jk-workshop-docs/level-making/props/npcs.md

 grand_parent: Level Making
 parent: Props
 nav_order: 3
-last_modified_date: 2023-02-28 12:23
+last_modified_date: 2023-03-24 13:32
 ---

 # NPCs
 {: .no_toc }

-the entities that talk and barter with you.
+entities that talk and barter with you.
 {: .fs-6 .fw-300 }

 ## Table of contents